 Someone with more than 200 repeats has a full mutation, and likely has symptoms of fragile X syndrome.

 Because symptoms of the disease are often milder in women, some women with a full mutation can have children.
-Those children each have a 50% chance of having fragile X. Men who have a full mutation generally do not reproduce.
+Those children each have a 50% chance of having fragile X syndrome.
+Men who have a full mutation generally do not reproduce.

-If a mother has a full mutation, 50% of her children will have fragile X. Men who have full mutations typically do not reproduce.
+If a mother has a full mutation, 50% of her children will have fragile X syndrome.
+Men who have full mutations typically do not reproduce.

 Premutations are more complicated.
 When the parent has a premutation, the risk of a child developing fragile X syndrome depends on the answers to several questions, each of which are detailed below: